Byron Kubert

 Technical Due Diligence

-When the valuation rests on tech you can't really check.
-I'll tell you whether the code, the team, and the AI are real.
-I've actually built the things they're claiming to have built — I know what good code is, what good culture is, and I can tell you how much of the demo is real and whether the team will be able to keep delivering.
+They tell you why the valuation is so high.
+I can tell you whether the code, the team, and the AI are real.
+I've actually built the things they're claiming to have built.
+I know what good code is, what good culture is, who is a good engineer and which managers are faking it.
+I can tell you how much of the demo is real and whether the team will be able to keep delivering.
+All this on a one-time C2C arrangement.

 Unstick